minkphp/phpunit-mink/docs/getting-started.rst

 Getting Started
 ===============
-Below you'll find all needed information to find your way across the library.
+Below you'll find all the needed information to find your way across the library.

 Installation
 ^^^^^^^^^^^^
-Library can be installed using Composer like so:
+The library can be installed using Composer like so:

 1. define the dependencies in your ``composer.json``: